Gongura pachadi | Gongura pickle & chutney

 - Pick the leaves from the stalks and Wash them 3 to 4 times in a large pot.
 Drain them aside for at least 10 mins in a colander.

-- In a large bowl add leaves, onions, green chilies and 3 tbsp water.
+- To a large bowl, add leaves, onions, green chilies and 3 tbsp water.
 Boil all these till the leaves are fully cooked.

-- Heat oil in a pan.
-Deep Fry majjiga mirchi set aside.
-Deep fry vadiyalu set aside.
-Remove excess oil and keep only a tsp of oil in the pan, add red chilies, mustard, cumin and garlic.
+- Remove excess oil and keep only a tsp of oil in the pan.
+Add red chilies, mustard, cumin and garlic.
 Once they splutter.
-Off the heat.
+Turn off the heat.
 Mix chutney with all the fried and tempered ingredients.

 - Serve gongura pachadi with hot rice and a spoon of ghee.